Download Print-Friendly Version (PDF)

 Starting at week 28 (earlier for high-risk pregnancies) set aside time each day to count and keep track of your baby’s movements (kicks, twists, turns, swishes or rolls).
 This will help you know what the “normal” pattern for your baby is, so you can more easily notice any changes in the pattern of your baby’s movements.
 Experts agree that a change (increase or decrease) in your baby’s normal kicking pattern may be a signal that there is a problem.

 There is no evidence to reflect that stillbirth is hereditary.
 However, because 1 in 150 babies are stillborn, women within the same extended family may experience a stillbirth.
-It is important to note that these related women’s stillbirths may have no connection whatsoever.
+It is important to note that these related women’s stillbirths may have no connect whatsoever.

 Although all pregnancies can be considered a possibility for stillbirth to occur, 98% of all pregnancies result in the live birth of a healthy baby.